Agoric/documentation/main/javascript-modifications/ses-guide.md

 - The only way to get a capability is by being given one.
 For example, by receiving one as an argument of a constructor or method.

-JavaScript does not fully qualify as an OCap language due to the pervasive mutability of shared objects.
+Ordinary JavaScript does not fully qualify as an OCaps language due to the pervasive mutability of shared objects.
 You can construct a JavaScript subset with a transitively immutable environment without any unintended capabilities.
 Starting in 2007 with ECMAScript 5, Agoric engineers and the OCap community have influenced